Noelle Morrissette

 Noelle Morrissette, Program Director of African American and African Diaspora Studies and

-Associate Professor of English, is the author of James Weldon Johnson’s Modern Soundscapes
+Professor of English, is the author of James Weldon Johnson’s Modern Soundscapes

 (University of Iowa Press, 2013) and the editor of New Perspectives on James Weldon Johnson’s